godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

           variables from any place in the script.
 We can "globally" access them, hence the name.

-Lets go through each of the global variables:
+Let's go through each of the global variables:

 - ``GRAV``: How strong gravity pulls us down.
 - ``vel``: Our :ref:`KinematicBody <class_KinematicBody>`'s velocity.